History of roads in Ireland: Current system

 This current system of road classification, numbering and network management has its origins in the late 1960s.
 A 1969 study into road construction and management recommended a reclassification of the road system into national roads (primary and secondary), regional roads (primary and secondary) and county roads.
 This system, without the division of regional roads into primary and secondary categories, was later adopted.

 On 23 July 1969 the Minister for Local Government, Kevin Boland, announced that a national road network would be formed.
-In 1974, the Local Government (Roads and Motorways) Act came into effect.
+The Local Government (Roads and Motorways) Act 1974 came into effect.
 It allowed for designation of roads as motorways or national roads.
-National roads were first designated by Statutory Instrument S.I.
+National roads were first designated by statutory instrument S.I.
 No. 164/1977 on 1 June 1977.
-Twenty-five National Primary routes (N1-N25) and thirty-three National Secondary routes (N51-N83) were initially designated.
+Twenty-five national primary routes (N1-N25) and thirty-three national secondary routes (N51-N83) were initially designated.

-The changeover to the new system was gradual: a route planning map of Ireland from the late 1970s (or early 1980s), divided into a northern section and a southern section, shows a mixture of Trunk Road, Link Road and National route numbers.
-Many of the remaining classified roads became Regional roads (formally authorised under the Roads Act 1993, route-numbers having been present on road signs on a non-statutory basis for some years previously) and their routes were designated under a Statutory Instrument ('SI') in 1994.
-The latest SI designating the routes of Regional roads was published in 2012: the Roads Act 1993 (Classification of Regional Roads) Order 2012.
-Other roads formerly classified as Trunk or Link roads eventually became Local roads under the 1993 Act which states that "a public road, other than a national road or a regional road, shall be a local road".
+The changeover to the new system was gradual: a route planning map of Ireland from the late 1970s (or early 1980s), divided into a northern section and a southern section, shows a mixture of trunk road, link road and national route numbers.
+Many of the remaining classified roads became regional roads (formally authorised under the Roads Act 1993, route-numbers having been present on road signs on a non-statutory basis for some years previously) and their routes were designated under a statutory instrument ('SI') in 1994.
+The latest SI designating the routes of regional roads was published in 2012: the Roads Act 1993 (Classification of Regional Roads) Order 2012.
+Other roads formerly classified as trunk or link roads eventually became Local roads under the 1993 act which states that "a public road, other than a national road or a regional road, shall be a local road".

-The 1993 Act gave local authorities the duty to "assign a number or other identifying mark to each local road in respect of which it has responsibility".
-Local Road numbers have been used for administrative purposes since the Act came into effect, but Local Road numbers did not generally appear on directional signposts until the late 2000s.
-Most road-maps do not show Local Road numbers, although some are marked on OpenStreetMap.
+The Roads Act 1993 gave local authorities the duty to "assign a number or other identifying mark to each local road in respect of which it has responsibility".
+Local road numbers have been used for administrative purposes since the act came into effect, but local road numbers did not generally appear on directional signposts until the late 2000s.
+Most road-maps do not show local road numbers, although some are marked on OpenStreetMap.

-Older signs showing the former Trunk and Link road designations are still to be seen in some locations.
-The L (for Link Road) prefix on these signs is not connected to the network of Local roads currently in place.
+Older signs showing the former trunk and link road designations are still to be seen in some locations.
+The L (for 'link road') prefix on these signs is not connected to the network of local roads currently in place.